simpleinjector/Documentation/source/quickstart.rst

     **Note**: We did not register the **UserController**, because the **UserController** is a concrete type, *Simple Injector* can implicitly create it (as long as its dependencies can be resolved).

-And this is all it takes to start using the *Simple Injector*.
-Design your classes around the dependency injection principle (which is actually the hard part) and configure them at the start up point in your application.
+And this is all it takes to start using *Simple Injector*.
+Design your classes around the dependency injection principle (which is actually the hard part) and configure them during application initialization.
 Some frameworks (such as ASP.NET MVC) will do the rest for you, other frameworks (like ASP.NET Web Forms) will need a little bit more work.
 See the :doc:`integration` for examples of many common frameworks.

 .. container:: Note